Online entries are due by October 12, 2018, at 11:59pm. The online form is available on this page, below the rules.

 - The total number of presentations that will be allowed this year will be 30 Skits and 30 Runways.

 - All entries are taken on a first-come, first-served basis.
 If all entry slots are full, there will be a waiting list for additional entrants who may be called in if anyone drops out or is disqualified.

 - Entrants are asked to attend the Pre-Meeting, the Technical Rehearsal, and to show up at the requested time for the contest itself.
 Costume Construction judging is required if and only if an entrant has chosen to have costume construction judged.
 Entrants who miss any of these events may be disqualified.
 Please see the official Kumoricon schedule for times and locations of required Cosplay Meetings and activities.

 - Kumoricon is an all-ages-friendly event.
 Content should not go beyond mild PG.

 - Offensive language of any kind is not allowed—no racial or sexual epithets; no profanity, etc.

 - No sexual activity or contact—real or implied.

 - All sexual jokes must have a non-sexual interpretation that is at least as obvious as the sexual one.

-- No nudity—all costumes must adhere to the official Kumoricon rules.
+- No nudity—all costumes must adhere to the official Kumoricon code of conduct.

 - No yaoi, yuri, or hentai.